 - Anonymous payment methods

 NordVPN gives users access to specialized servers pre-configured with Tor over VPN, which means all traffic is first sent through the VPN and then automatically redirected through the Tor network.
-This is great if you have apps other than a browser that you’d like to use with Tor.
+This is great if you have apps other than an internet browser that you’d like to use with Tor.
 A double-VPN option is also available, which could be used with the Tor browser for a total of two VPNs and the Tor network, if you can tolerate the speed hit.
 NordVPN also boasts a strict zero logs policy and 256-bit AES encryption.
 The company accepts Bitcoin.

 Note that some experts object to Tor over VPN servers because NordVPN could hypothetically see what users are doing with their Tor connection by analyzing traffic before Tor encrypts it.
 NordVPN says it keeps zero logs, but if this is a concern, we recommend setting up Tor and the VPN independently.